gsupp/noms/_recipes/sugar-free-jalapeno-cornbread.md

 - Slice the jalapenos lengthwise and cut out the seeds and membranes, mince.
 - In a large mixing bowl, whisk together butter/oil, milk and egg.
 Add the minced jalapenos.
 - In another bowl, combine cornmeal, flour, baking powder and salt.
-- Slowly add the cornmeal mixture to the wet ingredients while stirring slightly.
+- Slowly add the cornmeal mixture to the wet ingredients while stirring gently.
 Do not over mix, the batter will still have a few lumps in it.
 - Spread mixture evenly into prepared baking dish.
 Bake for 22 to 26 minutes, until a toothpick inserted in the center comes out clean.
 Cool for 10 to 15 minutes before slicing.

 ---

 Cornbread is traditionally sweet, I'd recommend serving with honey for those that aren't sugar-free.

+This recipe also works well for making cornbread muffins.
+Simply use a muffin pan instead.

 The batter should be thick enough to not pour easily.